noidexe/Enjin-Coin-Documentation/docs/unity.md

 In the developer wallet, select LINKED APPS, then + LINK APP and enter the code and follow the instructions.
 Click **REFRESH** in Unity to verify the link is successful.

+If this is the first time linking this wallet to the platform, you will receive an **APPROVE ENJ** notification.
+Accept it.
+This will allow the platform to use your ENJ on your behalf to do operations like creating and minting items.

 ## Settings Screen

 We don't have much here at the moment.